personalrobotics/pr_behavior_tree/README.md

 # pr_behavior_tree
 A simple python behavior tree library based on coroutines.
+Loosely based on [pi_trees](https://github.com/pirobot/pi_trees/), but implements the behaviors as coroutines instead of basic functions.

 The main class is called `Act`, and represents an atomic node in the behavior tree.
 All `Act`s have zero or more children.
 An `Act` with zero children is a leaf.
 All `Act`s have a coroutine called `tick`. `tick` returns either `FAIL`, `SUCCESS` or `RUNNING` until it is done ticking, at which point it throws a `StopIteration` exception.